Class MappedSelect<T>

 • batchIterator

-public ResultBatchIterator<T> batchIterator(ObjectContext context,
+public ResultBatchIterator<T> batchIterator(ObjectContext context, int size)

 Description copied from interface: Select